tzcytpm/pl-comms-web/docs/install.md

 1. Configure the correct caching headers in your webserver (see below)
 1. Configure the app by copying `config.sample.json` to `config.json` and modifying it.
 See the [configuration docs](config.md) for details.
-1. Enter the URL into your browser and log into privateLINE Comms Dev!
+1. Enter the URL into your browser and log into PL Comms!

 Releases are signed using gpg and the OpenPGP standard, and can be checked against the public key located at <https://packages.element.io/element-release-key.asc>.

 ## Debian package

-privateLINE Comms Dev Web is now also available as a Debian package for Debian and Ubuntu based systems.
+PL Comms Web is now also available as a Debian package for Debian and Ubuntu based systems.

 ```shell
 sudo apt install -y wget apt-transport-https